 WALK REPORT: 1st October 2016

 The last time we did the walk along the Clyde at New Lanark our eldest son was just months old.
 Today we returned with a 5 and a 3 year old to experience it once again!
 There had been a lot of rain the week prior so I was really excited to see the falls.
-My excitement increased when we arrived and saw the first glimpse of the raging river from a vantage point above the village!
+My excitement increased when we arrived and saw the first glimpse of the raging River Clyde from a vantage point above the village.
 We were in for a treat!
 I couldn’t wait to get further along and show the kids the huge waterfalls!

-The power station is surprisingly pretty as power stations go and certainly sparked an interest with the kids…. cue a million questions!
+Bonnington Power Station – surprisingly pretty as power stations go and certainly sparked an interest with the kids…. cue a million questions!

 The walk up to Corra Linn is fun with lots of stairs to negotiate and plenty of view points from which to see the waterfalls.
 We loved the section of boardwalk right down by the river.